noahgibbs/rails/guides/source/deploy_performance_tuning.md

 With the GVL, using a lot of threads has diminishing returns.
 A Rails app rarely benefits from more than 6.
 To have a large number of workers, some other concurrency method should be used.

 Threads are less resilient than processes.
 Certain errors like segmentation faults can destroy the entire process and all threads inside.
+A single request allocating a lot of memory can stop all threads while the garbage collector runs.

 ### Hybrid Concurrency

 Puma allows forking multiple processes, each of which uses multiple threads.
 This provides a compromise between process-based and thread-based concurrency.
 Using multiple threads per process helps memory usage.
 Multiple processes permit running more Ruby code at the same time since there is one GVL per process.

 Hybrid concurrency limits the damage from a segmentation fault or other error that kills a process.
 A single process dying will kill that process's threads but not threads in other processes.
+Each process has its own independent garbage collector.

 Choosing Default Settings
 -------------------------